tymyrddin/blue-phish/source/docs/mobile/tracking.md

 # Location tracking

 GPS-enabled devices can be small and easily hidden, and an abuser can hide a device in handbags, clothing, or car.

-The GPS in a phone can also be used to track a survivor.
+The GPS in a phone can also be used to track a survivor (of intimate partner abuse).
 The location information through the GPS in a phone is not automatically available to another person, but there are a variety of ways that an abuser could get that information.

 | Tool | Claims | Platform |
 |----- | ----- |----- |